 - 1. Describe in your own words the state of Delhi when Ghalib composed poetry in Delhi. - 2.
-How the mutiny of 1857 affected the fate of Ghalib? - 3.
+In what manner did the mutiny of 1857 affect the fate of Ghalib? - 3.
 Give a sketch of Ghalib's life and major events.